fbpx

 sally-gap

-Keep an eye out for deer scattered across the mountains as your make your way along the route.
+Watch for deer scattered across the mountains as you make your way along the route.
 You’ll notice the landscape changing as you drive along to the route from brown bog lands to green firs and valleys.
 If you fancy getting out of your car for a walk in the area, continue on to Glendalough for various walkways around the lake.

-In autumn and winter, The Sally Gap is also worth a visit as the leaves turn to brown and orange.
-However, be sure to check the weather forecast before going there as snow levels are usually much higher which can make roads more hazardous.
+The Sally Gap is also worth visiting in autumn and winter as the leaves turn brown and orange.
+However, be sure to check the weather forecast before going there, as snow levels are usually much higher, which can make roads more hazardous.

 The Ring of Kerry